Master of Health Science

 Nurse Practitioner Pathway

-Registered nurses who enrol in this Masters’ programme may also choose to pursue registration as a Nurse Practitioner.
-This is a professionally accredited pathways leading to eligibility to apply for registration with the Nursing Council of New Zealand in addition to an academic qualification.
+Registered nurses who enrol in the Master of Health Science may choose to pursue registration as a Nurse Practitioner.
+This is a professionally accredited pathway leading to eligibility to apply for registration with the Nursing Council of New Zealand in addition to an academic qualification.

 Key information